gotspatel/gotsPatel/README.md

 - 👋 Hi, I’m @gotspatel
 - 👀 I’m interested in Learning
-- 🌱 I’m currently learning Powershell and VBScript, Python and Django
+- 🌱 I’m currently learning Powershell VBScript, Python and Django

 <!---
 gotspatel/gotspatel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.